NtimYeboah/laravel-database-trigger/README.md

 ## Installation

-Laravel Database Trigger requires at least [PHP](https://php.net) 7.1.3.
-This particular version supports Laravel v5.8.
-For other older versions of Laravel check the v1 branch.
+Laravel Database Trigger requires at least [PHP](https://php.net) 7.2.
+This particular version supports Laravel v6.20.*.
+For other older versions of Laravel check v1 and v2 branches.

 The package currently supports MySQL only.

 To get the latest version, simply require the package using [Composer](https://getcomposer.org):